Little Girl Braiding a Rug

 That green laundry basket, filled here with my mother’s cloth rug braids, resides in the linen closet.

-That vintage blue chest of drawers, I recently refinished and is now in the guest bedroom at our Home in Vermont.
-See more in the post, Vintage Dresser Refashioned | Something Old Something New.
+I recently refinished that vintage blue chest of drawers, which is now in the guest bedroom at our Home in Vermont.
+See more in the Vintage Dresser Refashioned | Something Old Something New post.

 And I still have the leftover cloth rug braids too, all 54 years later.

-Braiding Rug Stand with Braided Rugs
+Braiding Rug Stand with Braided Rugs, Mother's Day reflections.

-I think I need to try making a braided rug now, what do you think?
+I think I need to try making a braided rug now; what do you think?

 Have you ever made your own braided rugs?

-Braided Rug Stand with Braided Rugs
+Braided Rug Stand with Braided Rugs, Mother's Day reflections

 Truth be told, I don’t know that much about braiding rugs.
 I know that I enjoyed braiding rugs, but I gave it up when it came time to sew the braids together.
 This I remember well!
 I never had much patience, especially when I was younger.